simdsoft/1kiss/README.md

 ## Best practice：[Axmol Engine](https://axmol.dev)

-for example, if you download axmol and run it's setup.ps1, then:
+for example, if you download axmol and run it's `setup.ps1`, then goto root directory of your cmake based project and run:

-`axmol -p android -a arm64` can build android for any cmake based project in it's root directory on any host OS(macOS, Linux, Windows)
+`axmol -p android -a arm64` can build android on any host OS(macOS, Linux, Windows)

 ## Used by